Theaterkasse

 For more information click here.

-The symposium opens with an introduction to the project and words of welcome from Munich mayor Katrin Habenschaden, the artistic director of the German Federal Cultural Foundation Katarzyna Wielga-Skolimowska and Marieke Fröhlich, co-chair of the German section of Women's International League for Peace and Freedom.
+The symposium opens with an introduction to the project and words of welcome from Munich mayor Katrin Habenschaden, as well as Marieke Fröhlich and Heidi Meinzolt of the German section of Women's International League for Peace and Freedom.

 Perspectives on 108 years of feminist foreign policy